 On March 18, 2014 the agreement on joining Crimea to Russia was signed.

-Sea of Azov, on the contrary, is very shallow.
-The greatest depth is 13.5 meters.
-Its area is 37.6 thousand sq. km.
+The Sea of Azov, on the contrary, is very shallow.
+Its greatest depth does not exceed 13.5 meters.
+It is much inferior to the Black Sea in terms of area (37.6 thousand square kilometers).

 The extreme points: in the south - Cape Sarich; in the west - Cape Priboyny; in the east - Cape Fonar.